voylento/wa-opinions/README.md

 2. Install Chrome for Testing and the Selenium Chromedriver using the provided installer script.
 3. Install the required dependencies for Chrome for Testing and Selenium Chromedriver.
 4. Install the Python dependencies.
-5. Run the two scrapper scripts for date ranges.
+5. Run the two scraper scripts for date ranges.
-6. Run datasette against the database to view and query the scrapped data.
+6. Run datasette against the database to view and query the scraped data.

 ## Supported Platforms
 ✅ macOS (arm64) — tested